nstudio/xplat/CONTRIBUTING.md

 yarn create-nx-test myworkspace
 ```

 This will setup a fresh Nx workspace at `tmp/myworkspace` and auto open in VS Code.
-It will already be preconfigured to install @nstudio/xplat tools from a local build.
+It will already be preconfigured to install @nstudio/xplat tools from the local build which is published to verdaccio (if you followed these steps in order)

 3. You can now install your schematic changes with: